chjp/Curie/README.md

 export OPENAI_API_KEY="sk-xxx"
 ```

 4. Build the container image.
 This will take a few minutes.
-Note: you may need to setup a virtual environment before running pip install.
+Some experiments may need other docker files, which may be automatically built according to the task configs during Curie execution.

 ```bash
 python -m venv curie/venv && source curie/venv/bin/activate # or use your own venv